 - explore options for involving non-government institutions in innovative energy research fields

-The inaugural Australia-Germany Energy and Resources Working Group will be held on 3 November 2017 in Perth, Australia, alongside the German Business Council’s 2017 Asia Pacific Regional Conference.
+The inaugural Australia-Germany Energy and Resources Working Group was held on 3 November 2017 in Perth, Australia, alongside the German Business Council’s 2017 Asia Pacific Regional Conference.

 For more information about Australia’s bilateral energy cooperation with Germany, or if you would like to participate in future meetings, please contact energy.international [at] environment.gov.au